 Industries & Professions /

 Throughout history, fighting fires has been extremely difficult.
-Volunteers would form lines, known as bucket brigades, to pass water buckets in an attempt to douse the fires.
+In the early days volunteers would form lines, known as bucket brigades, to pass water buckets in an attempt to douse the fires.
 Some volunteers used long swabs for putting out roof fires.
 Others contributed ladders.

 People began forming voluntary fire societies to protect each other's property.
 This lead to the establishment of the first volunteer fire brigade by Benjamin Franklin in Philadelphia in 1736.
 Franklin served as the Union Fire Company's first volunteer fire chief.
 However, the idea of the modern fire department with paid personnel and standardized equipment did not become an integral part of municipal administrations until the middle of the 19th century.

 Early fire engines were hand pumps equipped with reservoirs that were pushed by volunteers or hauled by horses to fire scenes.
 For large fires, the reservoir was kept full by a bucket brigade.
 This method was inefficient because the short range of the pump's water stream made it necessary to position the apparatus dangerously close to the fire.
 The introduction of more powerful pumps and flexible hoses helped solve this problem.

 The Industrial Revolution, particularly the invention of the steam engine, brought increasingly sophisticated equipment to fire fighting.
 Nevertheless, when a fire broke out in a major city, the results could be devastating.
 In 1871, the Great Chicago Fire killed 300 people, left 100,000 homeless, and destroyed more than 17,000 buildings.
 Legend has it that the fire began when Catherine O'Leary was milking her cow.
 The animal allegedly knocked over a lamp, setting the O'Leary's barn ablaze, and the rest of the city along with it.
 Whatever its origin, the fire quickly took its toll, burning more than 2,000 acres in 27 hours.